Walt Disney Concert Hall

 Walt Disney Concert Hall in Los Angeles, California, 2004.
 Photograph by John Sullivan.
 Public Domain.
 Source: Wikimedia Commons

+Igor Stravinsky began his powerful “Symphony In C” in Paris but completed it after he moved to Los Angeles in 1940.
 One passage in the final movement, he later observed, “might not have occurred to me before I had known the neon glitter of Los Angeles’s boulevards from a speeding automobile.”
 The composer had explored Southern California as early as 1935, when the chief attraction had been a visit with Charlie Chaplin.
 He had returned in 1939 to confer with Walt Disney on the animator’s use of Le Sacre du Printemps in his epochal film Fantasia.
 Despite his uneasiness over Leopold Stokowski’s treatment of his Sacre score, Stravinsky later conferred with Disney on animated versions of The Firebird and the musical folk tale Reynard, projects which unfortunately were never produced.(1)

-It was during those visits, the composer later admitted, that he began to think of “living somewhere in the hideous but lively Los Angeles conurbation...for reasons of health primarily but also because Los Angeles seemed the best place in America for me to begin my new life.”(2) Stravinsky’s rationale for settling in Los Angeles was not unlike the earlier rationale of Walt Disney himself, who had migrated in 1923 from the chilly Middle West.
-It would also characterize the emigration from Canada in 1947 of Frank Gehry, who, 43 years later, would design the Disney Concert Hall for the Los Angeles Philharmonic.
+It was during those visits, the composer later admitted, that he began to think of “living somewhere in the hideous but lively Los Angeles conurbation…for reasons of health primarily but also because Los Angeles seemed the best place in America for me to begin my new life.”(2) Stravinsky’s rationale for settling in Los Angeles was not unlike the earlier rationale of Walt Disney himself, who had migrated in 1923 from the chilly Middle West.
+It would also characterize the emigration from Canada in 1947 of Frank Gehry, who, forty-three years later, would design the Disney Concert Hall for the Los Angeles Philharmonic.

 The Disney Hall project is a trenchant example of the interconnection of architecture with the rest of life—political, social, cultural, economic, scientific.
 It began with Lillian Disney’s expressed wish to honor the memory of her husband with a gift of $50 million to a major Los Angeles cultural institution.
 Conversations between the Disney family and board members of the Los Angeles Music Center focused on the long-felt need of the philharmonic for a hall of its own, as a part of the Music Center but separate from the overburdened Dorothy Chandler Pavilion.
 The County Board of Supervisors first proposed that the open and underutilized mall west of Grand Avenue, opposite the existing complex, be offered as the site with a bridge connecting it to the Music Center plaza.
 But the Disney family and the Music Center board members countered that the best and the only acceptable location was the county-owned “Lot K” at First and Grand, between the Chandler Pavilion and the recently completed Museum of Contemporary Art.(3)